Read This First

 Where this page naturally expands

-This page belongs inside the wider Miscellany branch and is best read in conversation with its neighboring topics.
-Future expansion should add direct neighboring links as the branch thickens.
+This page belongs inside the wider Miscellany branch and is best read in conversation with neighboring topics.
+Use the branch guide, concept tags, and reading paths to keep the question moving rather than treating the page as a polite dead end.